universal-ctags/ctags/docs/man/ctags.1.rst

 	An extra can be enabled or disabled with ``--extras=`` for common extras in all languages, or ``--extras-<LANG>=`` for the specified language.
-These option takes one-letter flag or name as a parameter for specifying an extra.
+These option takes one-letter flag or long-name flag as a parameter for specifying an extra.

 	The meaning of columns are as follows: